rw-dalai/javascript-introduction/30_JavaScript-VS-Java.md

 let value = +true; // 1
 ```

-## 2. Classes and Objects
+## 5. Classes and Objects

 ### Java Classes

 - In Java we can define classes with `class` and place `attributes` and `methods` inside the class.
-- This encapsulates the data `attributes` and behavior `methods` inside the class.
+- This encapsulates the `attributes` aka data `methods` aka behaviour inside the same class.
-- Then we create `instances` with `new` and access the public methods.
+- Then we create `instances` aka objects with `new` and access it's public methods.

 ```java
 public class Person {